PumpExpert/All-in-One-Solana-Bot/README.md

 - **Token Creation and Management**: Create and manage your own tokens on the Solana network.
 - **GPT-4.0 Support**: Get real-time AI support for setting up and configuring the bot.
 Click the bot icon at the bottom left of the screen for live assistance.
 - **Cross-Platform**: Compatible with both Mac and Windows operating systems.
-- **Live Support**: If you need to speak with a developer, you can message us 24/7 on our Telegram at [PancakeSwapPrediction](https://t.me/pancakeswapprediction).
+- **Live Support**: If you need to speak with a developer, you can message us 24/7 on our Telegram at [Sol Si Bot Full Support](https://t.me/SolAiBotSupport).

 ## Why Solana Ultimate Ai Trade Bot?